dcersos1/Blockchain_Adoption_Analysis/README.md

-BCT_Adoption_Analysis
+#BCT_Adoption_Analysis

-The contextualization, research procedure, analysis, results, and functional insight gained are detailed in the paper.
+• The contextualization, research procedure, analysis, results, and functional insight gained are detailed in the paper.

-An .ipynb file is included as well which details the qualtative analysis and processing of the survey data
+• An .ipynb file is included as well which details the qualtative analysis and processing of the survey data

+• Image shows the

 A breakdown of the project is as follows: